Stentor coeruleus

+Large S. coeruleus specimens from a fish tank, viewed using a stereo microscope.
+The ciliates are attached to a small shell, likely that of an ostracod.

 DNA

 The genetic code is the standard code, and not the usual form for ciliates.
 The introns are unusually small, only 15 or 16 nucleotides long.

 Reproduction

 S. coeruleus is capable of sexual reproduction, or conjugation, but primarily reproduces asexually by binary fission.